x1B/ax-developer-tools-widget/README.md

 Because the developer tools should exist independent of the host application state and navigation, they are opened in a separate window.

 *R1.1* The widget MUST allow to configure an action for opening the developer tools window.
+_Note:_ To open the developer window in this fashion, it might be necessary to add an exception to the browser's popup blocker.
+Alternatively, a _button_ (see below) may be used.

-*R1.2* The widget MUST allow to configure a global javascript method that opens the window directly.
+*R1.2* The widget MUST allow to configure a global javascript method name that opens the window directly.
 _Note:_ This is intended to be used manually by developers, and not as an API.

 *R1.3* The widget MUST establish a _communication channel_ to the contents of the developer tools window when open.